postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/aspect-abilities.md

 The aspect may or may not report a diagnostic before calling <xref:Metalama.Framework.Aspects.IAspectBuilder.SkipAspect>.
 Calling this method does not report any diagnostic.

-## Customize its appareance in the IDE.
+## Customize its appearance in the IDE.

 By default, an aspect class is represented in the IDE by the name of this class without the `Attribute` suffix, if any.
 To override the default name, annotate the aspect class with the <xref:System.ComponentModel.DisplayNameAttribute> annotation.